fabbbrizio/materiaterza/_posts/2015-10-01-Pioneer Plaque.md

 categories: projects
 ---

-Information Design Poster about an image sent to space, with the aim to give a message about us for other inhabitants of the universe.
+Information Design Poster about an image sent to space, aims to give a message about us to other inhabitants of the universe.

 The image displayed on a plaque fixed to the hull of Pioneer 10, which was sent on an investigative flight into outer space (more precisely to Jupiter) in 1972.